 The advent of CAD systems, additive manufacturing, and CNC machining has made the design and manufacture of complex part designs almost routine.
 Engineers today are being asked to design parts that will probably be exposed to many different factors, including extreme weather, chemicals, bodily fluids, high stress/high load, impact, and other elements and situations that could affect the way a product is designed.
-To achieve this sort of advanced design in injection molding, advanced materials are often required.
+To achieve this sort of advanced product design in injection molding, advanced materials are often required.

-In this guide, we’ll walk you through the manufacturing and design considerations for a variety of material options and offer material recommendations for different design objectives, including glass and fiber-filled materials for stronger parts and silicone and polyurethane materials for flexible parts.
+In this guide, we’ll walk you through the manufacturing and industrial design considerations for a variety of material options and offer material recommendations for different product design objectives, including glass and fiber-filled materials for stronger parts and silicone and polyurethane materials for flexible parts.

 How to Achieve Stronger Parts: Common Types of Fillers

 The most common way to improve the mechanical properties of a plastic material is to add glass fibers.
 Glass fibers improve the structural properties like strength and stiffness and they reduce the shrinkage of the part.
 They are relatively inexpensive, can be added to most plastics, and glass-filled resins can be different colors.